-• Audit
+Audit

-- Specialized expertise from direct operational and oversight experience in cybersecurity and information technology deployment and management, including designing and implementing cyber resiliency into operational technology systems and directing complex cyber and intelligence operations, which are areas of increasing focus for Huntsman and the Audit Committee - Decorated U.S. Navy veteran with broad-based executive leadership experience and uniquely valuable global perspective gained during her Naval career, which supports and aligns with the Board's material risk oversight function, among others - Planning and programming experience for U.S. Navy operations support including 279 ships, 3,700 aircraft, 93 submarines, shore critical infrastructure and nearly 700,000 employees - · Strategic planning, risk assessment and mitigation, and strategy execution expertise
+- Qualifications, Experience and Expertise Contributed to Our Board - Specialized expertise from direct operational and oversight experience in cybersecurity and information technology deployment and management, including designing and implementing cyber resiliency into operational technology systems and directing complex cyber and intelligence operations, which are areas of increasing focus for Huntsman and the Audit Committee - Decorated U.S. Navy veteran with broad-based executive leadership experience and uniquely valuable global perspective gained during her Naval career, which supports and aligns with the Board's material risk oversight function, among others - Planning and programming experience for U.S. Navy operations support including 279 ships, 3,700 aircraft, 93 submarines, shore critical infrastructure and nearly 700,000 employees - Strategic planning, risk assessment and mitigation, and strategy execution expertise